MAIN-MK-TAN/OmegaS/README.md

 > “If it took them $47 million, it took me 47 hours.
 And a headache.”

 This is not about power.
-This is about control, clarity, and asymmetric innovation.
+This is about clarity, and asymmetric innovation.
+"*The human is more vulnerable than any computer*" - a wise man

-MK-TAN_OmegaS — Simulate perception.
+MK-TAN_OmegaS - Simulate perception.
 Redefine cognition.
 MK-TAN: The system that hates you back.